- Group: Freshwater

 Corydoras Catfish General Description

 The name Corydoras is given to species belonging to the armored catfish family within the subfamily Corydoradinae.
 Also known as cories or cory catfish, Corydoras catfish are generally docile fish that do well in a community setting.
+With their cute little “mustachios”, these fishes are a scaled-down, miniature version of a classic catfish.
+Being well known as an aquarium pet, the cory catfish can display a wide range of unique and fun patterns and colors.
+In optimal surroundings they showcase a great temperament and plenty of favorable features – all of which make them ideal aquarium fishes.
 These catfish are bottom feeders and they are best kept in groups with six or more of their own species.

 Corydoras catfish are generally docile fish that do well in a community setting.